Interview Guide for

 Areas to Cover:

-• Analysis of stakeholder needs
+• Execution of plan and stakeholder management

-• Outcome and lessons learned
+• Measurable outcomes and lessons learned

 Possible Follow-up Questions: